bjornbm/hs-ieee754-nolibm/README.md

 * GHC 7.8.3 32 bit on Windows Server 2008 RC2.

-To pass the `copySign` D5 and F5 tests the `significand` is used to determine the sign of `y` when `isNaN y`.
+To pass the `copySign` D5 and F5 tests the `significand` is used to determine the sign of _NaN_ values.
 However, per the [Prelude docs][3] the behavior of `significand` is unspecified on _NaN_ values, so the apparent success may be particular to the specific test cases and/or the combination of compiler and architecture.

 All functions other than `copySign` are unchanged from ieee754.